Mastering the Art of Layering for British Weather

 Autumn (September-November)

-Autumn is peak layering season.
 Combine all three layers: base tee, chunky knit, and a coat.
 This is when scarves, hats, and gloves start making appearances.
 Choose versatile pieces in neutral tones that mix and match easily.

 Winter (December-February)